vmware-archive/streaming-runtimes/docs/architecture/processors/udf/overview.md

 #### Request Reply RPC

-The most straight forward interaction mode is Request/Reply.
+The most straightforward interaction mode is Request/Reply.
 Suppose you have a function in

 Java:
 ```java